lecymeng/lecymeng.github.io/themes/hexo-theme-matery/README.md

 ## Changelog

+- v1.2.0
+  - Added online chat function of [DaoVoice](http://www.daovoice.io/) and [Tidio](https://www.tidio.com/);
+  - Added the ability to have two levels of menus;
+  - Added a subtitle for typing effects;
+  - Added the ability to preload web content;
+  - Added the configuration function of the home banner whether to switch daily;
+  - Added the ability to display ICP filing information, which is not enabled by default;
+  - Added configuration for Baidu analysis;
+  - Added language display, one-click copy, display line number and other functions of the code block;
+  - Added the ability to customize the configuration of the home page car map and recommended articles;
+  - Added article page to display update date;
+  - Added an icon for the reload rule;
+  - Modified the layout and display of the sharing;
+  - Upgraded and updated versions of some dependent libraries;
+  - other details to modify and optimize;
 - v1.1.0
   - Added support for `emoji`;
   - Added site run time statistics and configuration;
   - Added the function of message board, it is not enabled by default;
   - Added `Twitter`, `Facebook`, and `zhihu` social links;
   - Updated the version of `Valine` to the latest version;
   - modification of other minor details;
 - v1.0.4
   - Added the ability to customize the reprint rules for each post;
   - Fix the problem that the custom summary of the previous page and the next page does not display;